-Kale is essentially a member of the cruciferous vegetable family, which means that it’s related to brussel sprouts, broccoli and collard greens.
-As a crop, it’s a favorite among farmers as it’s an incredibly tough and hardy plant, able to withstand freezing temperatures, water shortages and can thrive in a small amount of space unlike crops such as corn or potatoes etc.
+Kale (Brassica Oleracea) is essentially a member of the cruciferous vegetable family, which means that it’s related to brussels sprouts, cauliflower, collard greens, and other leafy greens.
+As a crop, it’s a favorite among farmers as it’s an incredibly tough and hardy plant, able to withstand freezing temperatures, water shortages, and can thrive in a small amount of space unlike crops such as corn or potatoes etc.

 As a vegetable, it resembles cabbage when growing in the ground and is also referred to as ‘black cabbage’ in Italy, where it has formed a crucial part of the diet for many years.
 The leaves of the kale plant are a dark blue-green color and have ‘bumpy,’ embossed leaves which resemble what many imagine dinosaur skin would have looked like and is sometimes also called ‘dinosaur kale.’

-It has a slight bitter and earthy taste which makes it ideal for soups and pastas, but is also often in salads, smoothies or simply eaten raw.
-It’s the ‘darling of the culinary world’ because of it’s rich nutrient, mineral and vitamin content as well as it’s unique taste and texture.
+It has a slight bitter and earthy taste which makes it ideal for soups and pastas, but is also often in salads, smoothies, saute into kale chips, or simply eaten raw.
+It’s the ‘darling of the culinary world’ because of it’s rich nutrient, mineral and vitamin content, as well as it’s unique taste and texture.

 Why Has Kale Become More Popular?

-There are a lot of reasons for why kale has seen a resurgence in popularity in recent years.
+There are a lot of reasons for why this leafy green has seen a resurgence in popularity in recent years.
 A lot of people may be surprised to find out that it’s been around for a longer than they would even know.

 One of the main proponents or catalysts for this plants increasing success in recent times has to do with the fact that more and more people are switching to whole food or plant-based diets and the demand for healthy, organic vegetables has grown immensely because of it.
-Another reason for its increased popularity could be linked to it being made more readily available to consumers all year round.
+Another reason for its increased popularity could be linked to many types of kale being made more readily available to consumers all year round.

-As a start, kale is rich in vitamins K, A and C which many will know as being crucial elements for living a healthy life.
+As a start, kale is rich in vitamins A, K, and C, as well as vitamin B6, which many will know as being crucial elements for living a healthy life.
 Gone are the days of costly supplements and booster shots, as eating kale on a regular basis (or rather, including it in a healthy, balanced diet) can greatly improve the quality of your health.
 Kale can provide you with more than enough of the daily recommended vitamin, nutrient and mineral intake.

 Kale is also a rich source of magnesium, potassium, calcium, iron and various antioxidants that help to rid our body of toxins and prevents the buildup of infectious bacteria that could lead to serious diseases if left untreated.
 Kale also has high amounts of omega-3 and omega-6 fatty acids which are essential for maintaining and regulating good heart health and play a huge role in ensuring that you have healthy skin.
 It’s easy to see why so many hail kale as one of the most crucial additions to their diet and why it’s deemed a superfood.